inin2007/C-Sharp/w3resource/Data Types/index.md

 666
 66
 6

 Click me to see the solution

 3. Write a C# Sharp program that takes userid and password as input (type string).
 After 3 wrong attempts, user will be rejected.
-Go to the editor

 Click me to see the solution

 4. Write a C# Sharp program that takes two numbers as input and perform an operation (+,-,*,x,/) on them and displays the result of that operation.
 Go to the editor